Aaron Brewer (offensive lineman): Tennessee Titans

 After going unselected in the 2020 NFL draft, Brewer signed as an undrafted free agent with the Tennessee Titans on May 7, 2020.
 On September 5, Brewer earned a spot on the Titans' initial 53-player roster.
 On November 22, Brewer recorded his first start of his career when he started at left guard for the Titans against the Baltimore Ravens.
 He played all 70 offensive snaps in the 30–24 overtime victory.
 Brewer, along with the rest of the offensive line, helped Titans running back Derrick Henry rush for 133 yards, including a game-winning 33-yard touchdown.
 Brewer was placed on the reserve/COVID-19 list by the team on January 7, 2021, and activated on January 18.

 On October 8, Brewer was placed on injured reserve.
 He was activated on November 6.

 Having previously played more of a reserve role or starting in relief of injuries for his first two seasons, Brewer became the full time starting left guard in the 2022 season; starting all 17 games.

 Entering the 2023 offseason as a restricted free agent, the Titans placed a second round tender on Brewer on March 15, 2023.
 On May 7, the Titans announced that Brewer would be moved to center, and take over the starting role that was vacated following the release of Ben Jones.
 He started all 17 games at center in 2023.

 Miami Dolphins

+2024

-On March 15, 2024, Brewer signed a three-year contract with the Miami Dolphins.
+On March 15, 2024, Brewer signed a three-year, $21 million contract with the Miami Dolphins.
 He started all 17 games in the 2024 season.

+2025

+Brewer anchored a rushing attack that averages 4.7 yards per carry, which was 4th best in the league.
+Brewer allowed only one sack in 2025, according to PFF, which was tied for the fewest among starting centers across the league.
+Brewer was named a second-team all pro and a finalist for the protector of the year award.

+2026

+On June 11, 2026, Brewer signed a three-year, $52.5 million contract with Miami that runs through the 2029 season.